 Removal of guardians by the courts

-When can a parent be removed as a guardian?
+When can someone be removed as a guardian?

 The Family Court can remove a guardian if:

 - for some very serious reason the person is unfit to be a guardian, or

 - the person is unwilling to be a guardian, and

 - the removal will be in best interests of the child.

 In practice, this means that there will have to be a very serious reason before a parent is removed as a guardian.

 Removing a testamentary, court-appointed, or additional guardian

 When it comes to removing a testamentary guardian, court-appointed guardian, or new spouse or partner as an additional guardian, the only question is whether the removal will be in the best interests of the child.